-Typical test geometries that are suited for studying fracture propagation in soft viscoelastic materials such as rubber are shown in figure 7.
+Typical test geometries that are suited for studying fracture propagation in soft viscoelastic materials such as rubber are shown in Figure 7.
 The choice of a particular geometry for a fracture test usually depends on practical considerations.
-The so-called trousers test, which creates a weak propagation plane by decreasing the thickness of the sample along a side groove, is well adapted to very tough materials, but typically includes significant dissipative processes that are not related to the fracture process itself, i.e. it measures a total work of fracture $\Gamma{\rm app}(\nu)$ rather than a fracture energy $\Gamma(\nu)$.
+The so-called trousers test, which creates a weak propagation plane by decreasing the thickness of the sample along a side groove, is well adapted to very tough materials, but typically includes significant dissipative processes that are not related to the fracture process itself, i.e, it measures a total work of fracture $\Gamma{app}(v)$ rather than a fracture energy $\Gamma(v)$ .
 Two easier tests to analyze are the pure shear test and the simple or double edge notch test.
-The pure shear test geometry shown in figure 7 has the distinct advantage to apply an energy release rate G that is independent of crack length c if the material is elastic in the bulk and $c > h_0/2$ where h_0 is the height of the undeformed sample.
-For a purely elastic material the energy release rate can be written as:
+The pure shear test geometry shown in Figure 7 has the distinct advantage to apply an energy release rate G that is independent of crack length c if the material is elastic in the bulk and $c > h_0/2$ where $h_0$ is the height of the undeformed sample.
+For a purely elastic material the energy release rate can be written where $W(\lambda)$ is the strain energy per unit volume well ahead of the crack tip under the given fixed stretch $\lambda$ .
+This geometry is well suited for both steady-state crack propagation and for fatigue crack propagation, i.e. crack propagation under cyclic load.
+It requires however a specific sample geometry and a careful grip.
+This is easily doable in an industrial setting where samples can be molded, but is more difficult to do in the lab with small samples and has only been rarely used for hydrogels (Seitz et al., 2009, Baumberger et al., 2006a, Sun et al., 2012).
+Hence, many academic fracture studies have been published using the single or double edge notch test or the trousers test instead (Tanaka et al., 2005, Lin et al., 2010, Cristiano et al., 2011, Greensmith, 1963, Bhowmick et al., 1983, Gent et al., 1994).
+In the single or double edge notch test, also shown on Figure 7, a prenotched strip of material is stretched in tension.
+For elastomers (which typically display Neo-Hookean elasticity for moderate stretch) an empirical expression was proposed by Greensmith (Greensmith, 1963) based on experiments on single edge notch geometry with different crack lengths $c \ll a$ , where a is the sample thickness as indicated in Figure 7:

-$$G = W(\lambda)h_0 \tag{10}$$
+$$G = W(\lambda)h_0$$ 10